Joining the Moray Council as a Social Care Assistant

 We also have an Independent Living Team covering the localities of Elgin, Forres, Buckie, Keith & Speyside.

-You will be placed within a team in a Locality and will usually work within that team.
+You will be placed within a team in a locality and will usually work within that team.

-However, we need our carer workers to be adaptable about the areas and teams they work in.
+However, we need our SCAs to be adaptable about the areas and teams they work in.
 If delivery of the service requires carers to change teams or areas, then you will be expected to be flexible to ensure we can continue to meet the needs of all service users.
 You would be paid travel costs accordingly.

 What Moray Council offers